- Location: England - Lancaster

 Home to the famed 12th century castle, Lancaster is a small, charming city with all the amenities of a large one, including 2 repertory theatres, cinemas, literary and musical events, and a wide variety of restaurants and shops.
 Lancaster lies on the west coast of Britain, one hour from the famous Lake District.
 Also close at hand are the great urban centers of Liverpool and Manchester.
 Edinburgh and Glasgow are 2 hours north and London 3 hours south by train.
 Paris is about 7 hours via the Channel Tunnel.
 The nearest major international airport is Manchester.

 Allegheny students can spend the fall or spring semester at Lancaster University.
-The fall semester program begins in mid-August, and consists of the four-week pre-semester International Summer Program course and then the 10-week “Michaelmas term” beginning in October.
+The fall semester program begins in mid-August, and consists of the four-week pre-semester International Summer Program course, a short break, and then the 10-week “Michaelmas term” beginning in October.
 The spring semester consists of two 10-week terms (“Lent” and “Summer”) and has a 4-week break between the terms.

 It is highly recommended that students complete 4 semesters at Allegheny prior to studying at Lancaster.
 A 3.0 cumulative GPA is required by Lancaster University.

 Allegheny students must apply for approval to study off-campus from the Global Education office AND apply directly to their chosen program.For this program, students should work on the Allegheny approval application at the same time as the host program application.
 The Allegheny approval application deadline is February 20 for fall programs and September 20 for spring programs.
 Study away approval applications will be reviewed immediately following the appropriate semester deadline.
 The separate application deadline to apply directly to this program will vary and could be before or after Allegheny’s approval application due date.
 Check directly on their website (linked at the top of this page) for deadline information.
 For more information about the study away application process, please visit the application steps page.